CRESS-Surrey/eXtraWidgets/README.md

     ; and set its parameters within a command block: xw:set-title "Parameters"
   ]
-  ; create a slider on the new tab, similar to a regular slider: xw:create-slider "population" [
+  ; create a slider on the new tab, similar to a regular slider ; the slider is placed in the upper left corner by default xw:create-slider "population" [
     xw:set-label "Population size"
-    xw:set-y 10 ; set the y coordinate (we'll deal with the x later...)
   ]
   ; a "multi-chooser", unlike a regular chooser, lets you select multiple items: xw:create-multi-chooser "shapes" [